Stylback/home-server/README.md

 Of importance is that the IP-address of the attempt is logged.
 As such, we can have Fail2ban monitor the log and ban anyone spamming authentication attempts.

-However, SSH connections made through a Nginx Proxy Manager stream will use the internal IP-address of the Nginx docker container., which will show up in the logs like so:
+However, SSH connections made through a Nginx Proxy Manager stream will use the internal IP-address of the Nginx docker container, which will show up in the logs like so:

 ```
 Nov 22 xx:xx:xx host sshd[xxxx]: Invalid user xxxx from 172.30.1.1 port xxxx